Genre: Contemporary Fiction

 About Christina Clancy

-Christina Clancy is the author of the novel The Second Home.
+Christina Clancy is the author of the novel The Second Home and Shoulder Season.
 She has a PhD in writing, and is a certified spin instructor.
 She grew up in Milwaukee and currently lives in Madison, Wisconsin.
 Visit the author’s website →